 Take into account wider stakeholder and social responsibilities and their implications for long-term success

-In addition to members, the company believes its main stakeholder groups are its employees, suppliers and customers.
-The company devotes significant time to understanding and acting on the needs and requirements of each of these groups via meetings dedicated to obtaining feedback.
+The Company devotes significant time to understanding and acting on the needs and requirements of each of these groups via meetings dedicated to obtaining feedback.

 With regards to corporate social responsibility (CSR), IQGeo is engaged in a range of CSR programmes through corporate activities sponsored by its regional offices.
-In addition, the company encourages employees to participate in local activities by giving each employee an annual charity day to volunteer for an organisation of their choice.
-IQGeo believes that participation in CSR activities is a fundamental responsibility of the company.
-It encourages the personal development of employees and greater community integration, which helps contribute to the long-term success of the company by creating a more experienced, passionate and productive workforce.
+In addition, the Company encourages employees to participate in local activities by giving each employee an annual charity day to volunteer for an organisation of their choice.
+IQGeo believes that participation in CSR activities is a fundamental responsibility of the Company.
+It encourages the personal development of employees and greater community integration, which helps contribute to the long-term success of the Company by creating a more experienced, passionate and productive workforce.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation